 He does a verbal one to Luke when St. Binah falls into the Qlipoth.
 The elder McGovern tells Luke it's proof that Jade's warming up to him.
 If Jade didn't care, then the reprimand would have been too much of a hassle.

 Glass Cannon: He's putting out better numbers than anyone else on Unknown difficulty, due to his huge Fonic Attack growth and very strong spells.
 However, he's got low physical defense growth and mediocre health and is the only character incapable of healing himself without special equipment and/or items.

 Hot for Teacher: Subverted.
 While there's enough subtext to suggest that this was be the case, Jade confesses that he has difficulty in forming truly meaningful emotional bonds with others.
 As such, this is denied.

 Improbable Age: He created the first replica when he was nine.
-This is Played for Drama when he and his sister reveal their awareness that such a thing was unnatural for a boy of his age.
+This is Played for Drama when he and his sister reveals their awareness that such a thing was unnatural for a boy of his age.
 It's implied his use of torturing monsters For the Evulz with his fonic artes came soon after.

 Intelligence Equals Isolation: Downplayed.
-While his significantly higher intelligence than other kids his age made it harder for him to relate to them, the true reason he had few friends because he creeped the other kids out.
+While his significantly higher intelligence than other kids his age made it harder for him to relate to them, the true reason he had few friends was because he creeped the other kids out.

 It Seemed Trivial: The reason why he kept the information concerning Luke being a replica to himself.